Types of Architecture

-These types of architectures are described in this section.
+The seven types of architecture are described in this section.

-A well articulated business architecture is the cornerstone for a successful outcome of the overall Enterprise Architecture.
-It defines the business drivers, the business strategy, operational models, goals and objectives that the organisation needs to achieve to transition in a potentially competitive and disruptive business environment.
-Architects working in the other architecture disciplines need to understand the Business Architecture as the basis for their own architecture descriptions and as a guide to the business outcomes that have to be achieved.
+A well articulated Business architecture is the cornerstone of a successful outcome of the overall Enterprise Architecture.
+It defines the business drivers, the business strategy, operational models, goals and objectives that the organization needs to achieve to transition in a potentially competitive and disruptive business environment.
+Architects working in the other architecture disciplines need to understand the Business architecture as the basis for their own architecture descriptions and as a guide to the business outcomes that have to be achieved.

-The business architecture will typically consist of a description of the baseline and target architectures, with a series of transitions defined that can be executed and that would be described on Roadmap diagrams.
+The Business architecture will typically consist of a description of the baseline and target architectures, and definitions of a series of transitions that can be executed and that would be described on Roadmap diagrams.

-Enterprise Architect has a wide range of tools that can be used for modeling Business Architecture from the strategic level down to the operational level.
-Even when Strategic Plans reside in a corporate document repository they can be represented and launched from inside Enterprise Architect.
-This allows other elements such as drivers, goals and objectives to be traced back to their origin in the strategy documents.
+Enterprise Architect has a wide range of tools that can be used for modeling Business architecture from the Strategic level down to the Operational level.
+Even when Strategic Plans reside in a corporate document repository, they can be represented and launched from inside Enterprise Architect.
+This allows other elements such as Drivers, Goals and Objectives to be traced back to their origins in the strategy documents.
 Mission and Vision statements can also be modeled alongside Business Capabilities, Processes and Functions.
-Stakeholders and Organizational roles can be represented and used to show who owns elements of the architecture such as requirements and applications.
-Business and Stakeholder requirements can be created and managed at any level of detail and the Document Generator can be used to create elegant and comprehensive publications that describe aspects of the business architecture.
+Stakeholders and Organizational Roles can be represented and used to show who owns elements of the architecture, such as requirements and applications.
+Business and Stakeholder Requirements can be created and managed at any level of detail, and the Document Generator can be used to create elegant and comprehensive publications that describe aspects of the Business architecture.

 Learn More: Business Architecture

-The information architecture will typically consist of a description of the baseline and target architectures with a series of transitions defined that can be executed and which would be described on roadmap diagrams.
+The information architecture will typically consist of a description of the baseline and target architectures, with a series of transitions defined that can be executed and that would be described on Roadmap diagrams.

-Enterprise Architect is a profoundly useful tool for creating and maintaining information architectures with its sophisticated and extensive support for standards and its wide range of tools to support information models from high level classifications and concepts right down to the level of schemas and the elements and columns they are composed of.
-Tools such as the Schema Composer, and the Database Builder along with the Unified Modeling Language (UML) Class diagram and Glossary and the powerful Model Transformation facility will be invaluable.
+Enterprise Architect is a profoundly useful tool for creating and maintaining information architectures, with its sophisticated and extensive support for standards and its wide range of tools to support information models, from high level classifications and concepts right down to the level of schemas and the elements and columns they are composed of.
+Tools such as the Schema Composer and the Database Builder, along with the Unified Modeling Language (UML) Class diagram and Glossary, and the Model Transformation facility, will be invaluable.

 Learn More: Information Architecture

-The application architecture will typically consist of a description of the baseline and target architectures with a series of transitions defined that can be executed and which would be described on roadmap diagrams.
+The application architecture will typically consist of a description of the baseline and target architectures, with a series of transitions defined that can be executed and that would be described on Roadmap diagrams.

 Learn More: Application Architecture

-The technology architecture underpins the other architectures providing a description of the logical, physical and virtual infrastructure that supports the execution of application services which in turn support information and business functions and services.
+The technology architecture underpins the other architectures, providing a description of the logical, physical and virtual infrastructure that supports the execution of application services that in turn support information and business functions and services.